gradle/native-platform/readme.md

-# Native-platform: Java bindings for various native APIs
+# Native-platform: Java bindings for native APIs

 A collection of cross-platform Java APIs for various native APIs.
 Currently supports OS X, Linux, Windows and FreeBSD on Intel architectures.